View all prebuilt robots

 Yes.
 Set up separate monitoring tasks for each sitemap index.
 Each monitor runs independently on your chosen schedule.

-🔗 Get more data by pairing with these robots
+Get more data by pairing with these robots

-Extract page URLs from sitemap - After extracting sitemap URLs, use this to get all page URLs from each sitemap file.
+Extract page URLs from sitemap - after extracting sitemap URLs, use this to get all page URLs from each sitemap file.
 Essential for complete website mapping.

-Extract HTML and screenshot - Combine with extracted URLs to capture page content and visual archives at scale.
+Extract HTML and screenshot - combine with extracted URLs to capture page content and visual archives at scale.

-Extract text from any webpage - Feed URLs from sitemaps into this robot for comprehensive content extraction across entire websites.
+Extract text from any webpage - feed URLs from sitemaps into this robot for comprehensive content extraction across entire websites.

 Use this automation